Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/introduction.rst

    An example of an extruded text.

-*Text* objects allow you to create and render 2D or 3D text, with various advanced layout options, like justifying and frames.
+Text objects allow you to create and render 2D or 3D text, with various advanced layout options, like justifying and frames.
 By default, letters are just flat filled surfaces, exactly like any closed 2D curve.
-But, just like *Curves*, you can extrude them, and apply :doc:`modifiers </modeling/modifiers/introduction>` to them (e.g. to make them :doc:`follow a curve </modeling/modifiers/deform/curve>`).
+But, just like curves, you can extrude them, and apply :doc:`modifiers </modeling/modifiers/introduction>` to them (e.g. to make them :doc:`follow a curve </modeling/modifiers/deform/curve>`).

 .. tip::

-   You can convert a *Text* object, either to a curve, or directly to a mesh, using :ref:`object-convert-to` in Object Mode.
+   You can convert a text object, either to a curve, or directly to a mesh, using :ref:`object-convert-to` in Object Mode.

 .. note::